Kairoz64/blog/_posts/2024-11-27-progress-on-first-video.md

 ## December 4th, 2024
 Mmm...
 I forgot to post yesterday, but I haven't stopped working.
 Yesterday I had to work on a section that didn't require me pronouncing some lines and I only had to translate it.
 So as a result there was huge progress in these two days.
 **Lines: 921/1114.**

+## December 5th, 2024
+Today enouncing the lines was extremely difficult.
+Sometimes days like this one happens.
+My theory is that my brain is still trying to figure out how the rhythm of the English language works, but at the end I was able to come through.
+**Lines: 952/1114.**